dhobsd/asciitosvg/README.md

 ### Basics: Boxes and Lines #################################################

 Boxes can be polygons of almost any shape (don't try anything too wacky just yet; I haven't).
-Lines are supported on a horizontal / vertical axis (diagonals are definitely being considered so that I can fully support [App::Asciio][4]'s output).
+Horizontal, vertical, and diagonal lines are all supported, giving ASCIIToSVG basically complete support for output from [App::Asciio][4].
 Edges of boxes and lines can be drawn by using the following characters:

  * `-` or `=`: Horizontal lines (dash, equals)
  * `|` or `:`: Vertical line (pipe, colon)
  * `*`: Line of ambiguous direction (asterisk)
+ * `\` or `/`: Diagonal line (backward slash, forward slash)
+ * `+`: Edge of line passing through a box or line corner (plus)

 The existence of a `:` or `=` edge on a line causes that line to be rendered as a dashed line.